NiccoloBargioni/ZTronProblemSolver/README.md

     override func getResult(action: Int, node: SearchNode<[Int], Int>) throws -> [Int] {
         let sums: [Int] = computeSums(action: action)
         let state = node.getState()

-        var stateCpy = Array(state)
+        // State is an array of Int, which is a value type.
+A shallow copy is sufficient var stateCpy = Array(state)

         for i in 0..<state.count {